danburkert/gst-dynamic-sink/README.md

 grabs a single frame from a pipeline, PNG-encodes it, and returns it via a channel.

-Running the application will reproduce the pipeline stall after a few or more snapshots are generated.
+Running the application (`cargo run --release`) will reproduce the pipeline stall after a few or more snapshots are generated.
 CTRL-C should shutdown the application and dump debug pipeline to `debug.dot`.